jcouv/jcouv.github.io/_posts/2019-03-08-async-enumerables-with-cancellation.md

         // Your method body using:
         // - `_maxItems`
         // - `cancellationToken.ThrowIfCancelled();`
-        // - `await`
-        // - `yield` constructs
+        // - `await` and `yield` constructs
     }
 }
 ```

-We recognize that this involves boilerplate, so we are considering some language design options to further simplify this.
+We recognize that this involves boilerplate.
+We are considering some language design options to further simplify this.

 ### Consuming an async enumerable with cancellation

 With the above implementation, if you wrote `await foreach (var item in GetItemsAsync(maxItems: 10)) ...`, a `default` cancellation token would be passed to the cancellable method.

-And we don't want consumers of enumerables to have to expand the low-level code for an `await foreach`.
+Users of enumerables could try and expand the low-level code for an `await foreach` to pass a token, but that's a terrible solution (defeats the purpose of `await foreach`).

 To help with this, we provide a `WithCancellation<T>(this IAsyncEnumerable<T> source, CancellationToken cancellationToken)` [extension method](https://github.com/dotnet/coreclr/pull/21939).
 It allows you to pass your `token` in: